 Seasonal sales—Customers may purchase power generated or made available only during certain seasons of the year.

-Purchase power—Western must buy power from other suppliers when we do not have enough Federal generation available (due to bad water conditions or operational constraints) to meet our contract commitments.
+Purchase power—WAPA must buy power from other suppliers when we do not have enough Federal generation available (due to bad water conditions or operational constraints) to meet our contract commitments.
 Power may also be purchased to support short-term sales.

 (back to top)